EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ### EDHOC PSK Chaining {#chain}

 An application using EDHOC may want to derive new PSKs to use for authentication in future EDHOC exchanges.
-In this case, the new PSK and the ID_PSK 'kid_value' parameter SHOULD be derived as follows where length is the key length (in bytes) of the AEAD Algorithm.
+In this case, the new PSK and the ID_PSK 'kid_value' parameter SHOULD be derived as follows where length is the key length (in bytes) of the EDHOC AEAD Algorithm.

 ~~~~~~~~~~~~~~~~~~~~~~~
    PSK    = EDHOC-Exporter( "EDHOC Chaining PSK", length )